forcepusher/com.bananaparty.registry/README.md

 ### TL;DR:
 1. This package is essentially about putting the references you need into a Scriptable Object and use them across the project.
 	- Scriptable Objects are not statics, it's just an asset reference.
- 	- You can create multiple instances of same type and it's prefectly usable in scene-based integration tests.
+ 	- You can create multiple instances of same type and it's prefectly usable in integration tests.
   	- Again, Interfaces are fully supported for creating test mocks.